Fuchsiano/R2ModdingDocs/docs/source/native/loadout.rst

    :widths: 25 25 50
    :header-rows: 1

-   * - type
+   * - variable
-     - variable
+     - type
      - description
-   * - string
+   * - name
-     - name
+     - string
      - the UI name for this loadout
-   * - string
+   * - suit
-     - suit
+     - string
      - the model the Pilot should use
-   * - string
+   * - race
-     - race
+     - string
      - wether the Pilot is male or female
-   * - string
+   * - execution
-     - execution
+     - string
      - the execution
-   * - string
+   * - primary
-     - primary
+     - string
      - the primary weapon. limited to Primary weapons NOTE: when changing this the mods and visors wont be changed so mods / visors exclusive to the gun will cause a server crash
-   * - string
+   * - primaryAttachment
-     - primary
-     - the primary weapon
-   * - string
+     - string
-     - primaryAttachment
      - the scope of the primary weapon
-   * - string
+   * - primaryMod1
-     - primaryMod1
+     - string
      - the first mod of the weapon **READ ONLY** e.g. fast reload
-   * - string
+   * - primaryMod2
-     - primaryMod2
+     - string
      - the second mod of the weapon **READ ONLY** e.g. fast reload
-   * - string
+   * - primaryMod3
-     - primaryMod3
+     - string
      - the third mod of the weapon **READ ONLY** e.g. fast reload.
 Normaly Titanfall uses this for the Pro-Screen but this is a normal mod slot it can hold any mod
-   * - array<string>
+   * - primaryMods
-     - primaryMods
+     - array<string>
      - the mods the gun will use **change this to edit weapon mods**
-   * - string
+   * - primaryAttachments
-     - primaryAttachments
+     - string
      - the Attachments a primary gun has e.g. scopes.
 Titanfall edits this array so you need to use the clone keyword
-   * - string
+   * - secondary
-     - secondary
+     - string
      - the secondary weapon, ether a pistol or anti titan weapon but can also hold a primary weapon
-   * - string
+   * - secondaryMod1
-     - secondaryMod1
+     - string
      - the first mod of the weapon **READ ONLY** e.g. fast reload
-   * - string
+   * - secondaryMod2
-     - secondaryMod2
+     - string
      - the second mod of the weapon **READ ONLY** e.g. fast reload
-   * - string
+   * - secondaryMod3
-     - secondaryMod3
+     - string
      - the third mod of the weapon **READ ONLY** e.g. fast reload
-   * - array<string>
+   * - secondaryMods
-     - secondaryMods
+     - array<string>
      - the mods the gun will use **change this to edit weapon mods**
-   * - string
+   * - weapon3
-     - weapon3
+     - string
      - the third weapon, ether a pistol or anti titan weapon but can also hold a primary weapon
-   * - string
+   * - weapon3Mod1
-     - weapon3Mod1
+     - string
      - the first mod of the weapon **READ ONLY** e.g. fast reload
-   * - string
+   * - weapon3Mod2
-     - weapon3Mod2
+     - string
      - the second mod of the weapon **READ ONLY** e.g. fast reload
-   * - string
+   * - weapon3Mod3
-     - weapon3Mod3
+     - string
      - the third mod of the weapon **READ ONLY** e.g. fast reload
-   * - array<string>
+   * - weapon3Mods
-     - weapon3Mods
+     - array<string>
      - the mods the gun will use **change this to edit weapon mods**
-   * - string
+   * - ordnance
-     - ordnance
+     - string
      - the grenade the pilot uses e.g. frag grenade
-   * - string
+   * - passive1
-     - passive1
+     - string
      - the first kit the pilot uses e.g. fast regen
-   * - string
+   * - passive2
-     - passive2
+     - string
      - the second kit the pilot uses e.g. kill report
-   * - int
+   * - skinIndex
-     - skinIndex
+     - int
      - the skin the pilot uses
-   * - int
+   * - camoIndex
-     - camoIndex
+     - int
      - the colors the pilot uses
-   * - int
+   * - primarySkinIndex
-     - primarySkinIndex
+     - int
      - the skin the gun uses e.g. Masterworks kraber or the default skin
-   * - int
+   * - primaryCamoIndex
-     - primaryCamoIndex
+     - int
      - the colors the gun uses
-   * - int
+   * - secondarySkinIndex
-     - secondarySkinIndex
+     - int
      - the skin the gun uses e.g. Masterworks kraber or the default skin
-   * - int
+   * - secondaryCamoIndex
-     - secondaryCamoIndex
+     - int
      - the colors the gun uses
-   * - int
+   * - weapon3SkinIndex
-     - weapon3SkinIndex
+     - int
      - the skin the gun uses e.g. Masterworks kraber or the default skin
-   * - int
+   * - weapon3CamoIndex
-     - weapon3CamoIndex
+     - int
      - the colors the gun uses